 If you’re in the market for a new electronic gate, driveway security gate, gate opener, or other automatic access control system, we can help.
-Browse our website to learn more about our product offerings, or contact our office directly for assistance from one of our expert sales representatives
+Browse our website to learn more about our product offerings, or contact our office directly for assistance from one of our expert sales representatives.

 The main role of an electric gate is to prevent unauthorized access to your facility.
 An automated access control system will make this process faster and simpler, saving your organization time and reducing the amount of effort required of your staff.

-Different organizations have different security needs and, to support this, Tymetal Corp. offers one of the most extensive selections of electric gate types.
+Different organizations have different security needs and, to support this, TYMETAL offers one of the most extensive selections of electric gate types.
 Our products include:

 Cantilevered gates that slide out to allow easy access to the interior of your facility.
 Automatic cantilevered gates are counterbalanced to allow smooth operation and can cover openings up to 120 feet wide in a double configuration.
 When choosing an electric driveway gate for a business, cantilever gates are one of the most popular options.

-Swing gates that permit access by swinging inwards or out.
+Swing gates permit access by swinging inwards or out.
 They can be used on openings up to 48 feet wide and are generally the best choice when space prohibits the use of a cantilevered gate.
 Swing gates can be manufactured with either single swing or double swing openers.

 Vertical Lift Gates